SystemFw/blog/content/staging/programs-as-values.md

 }
 ```

-but note how it's not very compositional.
+but note how that's not very compositional.
+First of all, two logical
-First of all, two logical subprograms cannot be combined without changes:
+subprograms cannot be combined without changes:

 ```scala mdoc:compile-only
 def p1 = {